 Title X: Horticulture

 Many of the programs in this title have helped spur local and regional food system development across the country and innovative programs that support sustainable agriculture practices or promote on-farm diversification.
-As with other relatively small programs in the farm bill, many of these are at risk of being cut this round.
+As with other relatively small programs in the farm bill, many of these are at risk of being cut, and yet these programs provide so many benefits compared to their relatively smaller price tag.
+Local and regional food systems are crucial to not just creating new markets and opportunities for farmers, but also to building food system resiliency and community food security.

 - Specialty Crop Block Grants help fruit, vegetable and nut producers stay competitive by providing grants to states for infrastructure, local markets and trainings for producers.